MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 1. [Enable access to storage through managed identities](#enable-access-to-storage-through-managed-identities).

 1. In the *Action required: Upgrade to Azure Managed Identities* message box, expand **Step 2: Update your connections**, and then select **Attempt connections updates**.

+1. Wait for the connections to be updated.

 [!INCLUDE [footer-include](includes/footer-banner.md)]